-HOW TO SAVE ENERGY, ENERGY COSTS, AND CO2 EMISSIONS
+HOW TO TO REDUCE ENERGY CONSUMPTION, ENERGY COSTS, AND CO, EMISSIONS

-Climate Change has been a megatrend for over a decade.
+Climate Change has been a critical issue for over a decade.
 Metalor underscores the need for businesses to lead by example and contribute to decarbonising the economy.
 We intend to focus on energy efficient, low carbon emission Metalor sites.
-Therefore, we ask our subsidiaries to fill in our Excel file mapping survey.
-It is the first step in forming a group with environmental visions, clear commitment, and effective actions.
+Therefore, we ask our subsidiaries to fill in out our energy mapping survey.
+It is the first step in forming a group with an environmental vision, clear commitment, and effective actions.